 To that end, our award-winning adapted core curriculum solutions and supporting interventions deliver a whole-child approach.
 We help you measurably improve your students’ academic, behavioral, and adaptive skills – from Pre-K through the transition years.

-Offer your K-12 students the ONLY standards-based, adapted core-curriculum based on Applied Behavior Analysis (ABA) that provides access to the general education curriculum.
+Offer your K-12 students a standards-based, adapted core-curriculum based on Applied Behavior Analysis (ABA) that provides access to the general education curriculum.

 enCORE drives measurable student improvement (a 69% student growth rate between pre- and post- test scores!), while ensuring all of your students have equitable, inclusive access to an adapted core curriculum.